Engin-Boot/pong-stage-anjalimnnit/Stage0/Ball.md

 ## Acceptance Criteria

-### Scenario: Moving the ball when the game starts.
+### Scenario: Moving the ball when the game starts

   Given - The players have joined